chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 > How much support are you willing to provide to those who want to help and in what form?

 ```

-The following
-    - Evaluate PureScript's documentation using that criteria
-    - Explain why PureScript's documentation is lacking and what is being done to improve it
-    - Address various audience's possible concerns or questions centered on these themes:
-        - New learners - How should I learn PureScript?
-        - PureScript documentation writers - How should I write good maintainable documentation for others?
-        - Core Contributors -

-A few different audiences
-- shared (things we should explain, no matter who reads this)
-    - Why read this document (capture people's attention in less than 2 paragraphs)
-    - What is good documentation for new learners? (defining our terminology and criteria)
-    - How does PureScript fair in that regard? (use that criteria to judge PS' current documentation)
-    - Why isn't it better? (explain the obstacles that prevent it from being better)
-- new learners (address things new learners care about)
-    - What should your expectations be when learning? (frustration arises when expectations are broken)
-    - How are people currently trying to improve it? (explain current efforts that people can tag alongside of / help / give feedback on)
-    - How can you help in this effort? (you are most motivated, so you'll drive the effort or help out in some situations)
-- Documentation writers (address things they care about)
-    - How do I write good documentation for new learners?
-    - How do I write documentation that does not go out-of-date quickly?
-    - How do I write maintainable documentation?
-    - How should I bring awareness to my documentation efforts?
-- PS core contributors (things they care about)
-    - What processes could be automated to save you time / lower the maintenance cost?
-    - Questions whose answers would be helpful for others to know
-        - What 'qualifications', if any, would they prefer someone has before delegating a project to them?

-Here's a quick overview of some of its benefits compared to other languages:
-- PureScript provides certain guarantees by default that other web languages do not or cannot (e.g. JavaScript, TypeScript)
-- PureScript is more powerful than similar alternatives (i.e. Elm)
-- PureScript can be used to 'patch' existing code, enabling one to slowly migrate a large application to PureScript one component at a time (unlike Haskell's GHCJS).